 Flowers: Five vivid yellow petals, edible.

-Stems: Short thorns at leaf nodes, smooth blue-green
+Stems: Short thorns are present at leaf nodes, the smooth blue-green bark provides

 Origin: California, Nevada, Arizona and Mexico.

 Sun: Full sun.